What You Can Learn From My Decision to Finally Change Email Marketing Providers and My Migration to ActiveCampaign

-Credit to the support staff as my reply emails were quickly answered and she acknowledged that I had clearly not signed up with the generic email, and this was not an optimal start for a new customer (as I had pointed out).
+All credit to the support staff, as my reply emails were answered quickly and she acknowledged that the issue was on their end and that this was not an optimal start for a new customer (as I had pointed out).
 She reset the login and password and we tried again ….

 And finally I was in!
 About 3 hours after first creating the account and immediately encountering the problems.
 Not bad really, especially since we were outside of normal US business hours (and I noticed in the signature, my email support person was from Australia).

-So instead, I’ll move the lists, start doing the tagging and segmenting in AC like I want, but mostly just start emailing.
+Instead, I moved the lists, started doing the tagging and segmenting in AC like I wanted, but mostly just started emailing.
 Sending good info and more free bonus goodies.
 Tag the folks who click on those links or take other actions, and roll from there.

 While I was testing out AC and uploading contacts, I did hit a few walls.
 Some (maybe most) were completely my doing.

-BUT … I may have made some mistakes on the initial upload of contacts – with a .csv file from a list in AWeber that was mixed.
-AND not finding out until that import that while I had applied tags back in AWeber (and even used them in sending emails to segments of my email community), those tags were NOT saved in the master subscriber .csv file that you can export and save.
+I made some mistakes on the initial upload of contacts – with a .csv file from a list in AWeber that was mixed.
+AND I belatedly discovered that while I had applied tags back in AWeber (and even used them in sending emails to segments of my email community), those tags were NOT saved in the master subscriber .csv file that you can export and save.